 - Your company doesn’t invest in your development or care about your engagement.

-- Despite you long hours, going above and beyond, AND putting in more work than your colleagues, nothing you do is ever enough.
+- Despite long hours, going above and beyond, AND putting in more work than your colleagues, nothing you do is ever enough.

 - You’re not growing.
 It’s important to remember every role should enhance your skills and add to your value as an employee.